openshift-cs/KubeToy/README.md

 * check network connectivity, intra-cluster DNS, and intra-communication with an included microservice
 * increase the load to test out Horizontal Pod Autoscaler
+* if deployed to AWS, use the app to read the contents of an S3 bucket created with the AWS Controller for Kubernetes

 # Configuration